metrorailings/OwlBlog/content/posts/preseason-review-lions-1.md

 Still, the bigger question remains whether their defense has taken a step forward.
 From a statistical viewpoint, the answer is likely yes.
 Don't expect any big leap though - their potential is capped given the limited talent on their roster as well as the undeserved ego of their head coach.

 And I suppose that brings me back to the biggest question dogging this team - can an elite quarterback overcome an awful coach?
 That's hard to say.
 I would think an overbearing coach would quash any promise a great quarterback would show.
 But then you look at teams like the Texans and you see Deshaun Watson thriving despite Bill O'Brien's incompetence.
+And unlike Matt Patricia, O'Brien has full control of his offense.
+At least in Detroit, Stafford and Bevell enjoy some degree of freedom given Patricia specializes in defense.

+It's quite possible that Detroit can end up in the playoffs largely thanks to Stafford.
+It would be one hell of a surprise.